With a foreword by Virginie Despentes

 — José Esteban Muñoz, author of Cruising Utopia

 Paul B. Preciado is the author of Counter-Sexual Manifesto (Columbia University Press), Testo Junkie: Sex, Drugs and Biopolitics (The Feminist Press) and Pornotopia (Zone Books), for which he was awarded the Sade Prize in France.
 He was Head of Research of the Museum of Contemporary Art of Barcelona (MACBA) and Director of the Independent Studies Program (PEI) from 2011 to 2014.
 From 2014 to 2017 he was the Curator of Public Programmes of documenta 14.
-He is currently the Resident Philosopher at the Centre Pompidou and lives in Paris, France.
+He is currently Curator of Public Programmes at the Palais de Tokyo and lives in Paris.

 Charlotte Mandell has translated fiction, poetry, and philosophy from the French, including works by Proust, Flaubert, Genet, Maupassant, Blanchot and many other distinguished authors.
 She has received many accolades and awards for her translations, including a Literature Translation Fellowship from the National Endowment for the Arts for Zone by Mathias Enard.
 Her translation of Enard’s Compass was shortlisted for the 2017 Man Booker International Prize.